gradio-app/smollest/README.md

 mvlm show
 ```

 Opens a web dashboard with projects in the sidebar, a results table with truncation for long outputs, latency and cost per model, and aggregate match rates.
+The image above shows the UI, which you can reproduce by cloning this repo and running: `python examples/demo_dashboard.py`

 ## Roadmap